 OPALCO offers lighting, heat pump, and window upgrade rebates for commercial members.
 Other commercial rebates are dependent of availability of funds.
 Contact us to talk about your business energy upgrade ideas.

 One of the best ways to save money on your bill is by taking advantage of all the energy you heat and cool with.
 Make sure you have good insulation where you need it!
 It will help keep your home warm during the winter and cool during the summer.
 Windows and doors are also typically the weakest point of energy loss in your home.
-Click here for more information about weatherization, and fill out our Insulation and Window rebate application if you’re ready to upgrade.

 Have an EV?
 Want to charge it at home?
 OPALCO is offering a rebate to place a Level 2 Charging Station at your home – up to $500!
 Apart from heating your home, your car’s internal combustion engine uses more energy than anything else you use.
 Why not replace it with an EV that fuels up at a fraction of the cost and has a significantly reduced environmental impact?